AKT Exam Feedback Report (January 2026)

 After two of the last four sittings of the AKT exam, we have highlighted a need for improvement regarding:

-The feedback concerned capacity, access to medical records
+The feedback concerned access to medical records and confidentiality guidelines.

 Children and young people